AlexBarria/ticket-tracker/README.md

 ---

+## 🖥️ User Interface & Authentication

+The primary interaction with the application is through a web user interface built with Streamlit, accessible at `http://localhost:8501`.

+### Authentication Flow

+Access to the application is protected and managed by **Auth0**, a robust and secure identity service.

+1.  **Login**: Upon accessing the UI, you will be presented with a "Login" button.
+Clicking it will redirect you to a secure login page hosted by Auth0.
+2.  **Credentials**: You must enter the email and password associated with your user account.
+3.  **Redirection**: Once your credentials are validated, you will be redirected back to the application with an active session.

+### Roles & Permissions

+The application uses a role-based access control (RBAC) system to determine which pages and features each user can see.
+Roles are assigned by a system administrator in the Auth0 dashboard.

+* 👤 **`client` Role**: This role is designed for users who only need to upload receipts.
+    * **Access**: They can only see the **"Client Uploader"** page to upload their ticket images.

+* 👑 **`admin` Role**: This role has full access to all application features.
+    * **Full Access**: They can see both the **"Client Uploader"** page and the **"Admin Dashboard"**, which allows them to make natural language queries about expense data.

+### Logout Process

+The "Logout" button performs a federated logout.
+This means it terminates the session in both the Streamlit application and Auth0, ensuring your account is completely and securely logged out.
+When you try to access the application again, you will be required to re-enter your credentials.

+---

 ## 📂 Project Structure

 This project follows a microservices architecture.
 Each top-level directory represents a self-contained service with its own `Dockerfile` and logic.
 The `docker-compose.yml` file at the root orchestrates how these services build, run, and communicate.